 Just keep in mind that a grassroots organization working with an under-served community will find a sophisticated, overly scholarly tone to be pretentious and off-putting.
 On the other hand, a not-for-profit that operates on a national scale and relies on corporate donors may prefer a more buttoned-down approach.

 In any case, please do show your personality.
 Outreach coordinator is a bit of a sales position.
 Hiring managers will be looking for extroverted candidates who are enthusiastic about their mission.
-Check more cover letter examples from Sales category for more ideas.
+Browse some sales cover letter examples for extra inspiration.

 Make it All About Them